michelle-hwang/michelle-hwang.github.io/_posts/2019-02-12-crm-auto-close-case.md

 ### Step 1: Create Simple Field for Wait Time

+The first field will be used to hold the Wait Time, or the maximum threshold in which a Case can remain open before automatically becoming "Closed".

 ### Step 2: Create  Field for Wait Counter

+Now we want a field to store our "counter", or how many days has elasped since the Case Status became "Resolved".

 ### Step 3: Create Main Workflow

 This workflow that will handle this logic will use a bit of recursion to repeat itself until we reach a Case Status of "Closed".
 This is because we want this Workflow to fire on a daily basis.
+On each fire, we will have a condition to check whether the days elasped has psased the threshold.
+If so, the Case will close and the workflow will stop.
+If not, we will increment the counter and call the workflow again.